8080labs/ppscore/README.md

 - __pandas.DataFrame__ or list of PPS dicts:
     - Either returns a df or a list of all the PPS dicts.
 This can be influenced by the output argument

+### Utilize GPU
+To utilze GPU, you have to install tensorflow-gpu first.
+Then, change platform_type into 'tensorflow'.

 ## Calculation of the PPS